 - Brown spotting can also be caused by rust or oil within the machine.
 If you think this may be the case, you can use a rust remover and the spots should come out (see below).

 - There are bacteria that chemically reacts with older iron pipes.
 While any newer homes contain PVC piping, city water is often supplied using iron pipes.
 When house or city lines are disrupted by maintenance work (or an earthquake) sometimes this rust/bacteria can be shaken loose and cause spotting on clothes.

 - Areas of drought can cause dark brown sediment to settle in pipes which can transfer to clothes.

-- Check the rubber seal on the door of the machine, sometimes a rusty object lodged in there (like a coin) or an item like a crayon or marker can transfer rust to clothing.
+- Check the rubber seal on the door of the machine, sometimes a rusty object lodged in there (like a coin) can transfer rust (or a rust color) to clothing.

 - Brown marks can also be a sign of the inner bearing seal in the machine being split or corroded, the spots you are seeing are actually grease from the bearings.
 Treat as a grease stain (see below).